 Business minors are available in the areas of business administration, digital marketing, finance, hospitality management, and management.
-All business minors are designed to meet the needs of students specializing in the sciences or the arts whose career opportunities may lead to positions in business or a related field.
-All minors are designed to provide a sound orientation in basic elements of the selected field.
+All business minors are designed to help non-business students obtain business skills.

-Students majoring in a business concentration may take one additional major, rather than pursuing a minor.
-In case of a double major, only one course can serve as meeting the requirements of both majors.
-The number of business majors BBA students may declare is limited to two.
+Students in a business concentration may take an additional concentration, rather than pursuing a minor.
+In case of multiple business concentrations, only one course can serve as meeting the requirements of two concentrations.